jolts/hymir/doc/README.md

 ## Getting it up and running

+Since Hymir uses Mongo there's no need to migrate the database schema or anything the like.
+You'll probably want to seed your database with an initial user though, so have a look in `db/seed.rb`, enter your user details and run `rake db:seed`.

-Simply start your mongo daemon and run `script/server`.
+Now simply start your mongo daemon and run `script/server`.